-Since I officially started accepting guest post submissions on The Frugal Entrepreneur Small Business Blog, I’ve received a steady stream of submission requests- some of them have been excellent, but many others I have to decline.
+Since I officially started accepting guest post submissions on Frugal Entrepreneur Blog, I’ve received a steady stream of submission requests- some of them have been excellent, but many others I have to decline.
 If you would like to submit a post for consideration, here are a few points you should keep in mind:

 What am I looking for?